matthewlynner/hairchateau/wp-content/plugins/salon-booking-system/readme.txt

 * Fixed bug on booking algorithm
 * Fixed minor Php Warnings and Notices
-* Changed the order of Salon booking back-end menÃ¹
+* Changed the order of Salon booking back-end menù
 * Layout improvements to the back-end Calendar

 12.01.2016